input-output-hk/atala-prism/prism-backend/docs/protocol/protocol-v0.3.md

 For simplicity, we incline for option 2.
 As it would require fewer changes in the way we process operations.
 Currently, when the node finds a new operation, it applies the state change right away.
 If we do not post the initial DID state, we would need to process operations differently, as DID update operations would have no initial state to be applied upon.
 Similarly, we need to have the DID state at the time of credential issuance and revocation.
-We will allow to publish a DID during the first issuance operation too.
+We should allow to publish a DID during the first issuance operation too.
 Note that we won't need to publish a DID during the first revocation, because the first revocation must occur after an issuance event.
 Hence, we will request the signing DID to already be published by this point.

+In practice, we have implemented the above two cases through "on-chain batching", meaning that we allow users to publish a sequence of events in a single blockchain transaction.
+In order to publish a DID during its first update, the user can post the `CreateDID` event and the `UpdateDID` events in the same underlying transaction.
+Similarly, the user can also publish a `CreateDID` event along with an event to issue a batch of credentials.
+Any other combination of events can be published too, the only restriction is for the entire sequence to be small enough too fit in a single transaction metadata field.

-The use of a long form would enable us to create DID without the need of batching or any on-chain event whatsoever.
+The use of a long format would enable us to create DIDs without the need of batching or any on-chain event whatsoever.
-Leading to unbound throughput for DID creation.
+This leads to unbound throughput for DID creation.

 *NOTE:* Even though there does not seem to be a maximum value for DID length, we should be aware of such discussions in DID core or similar groups.
 We have been warned that QR codes would not be good for DIDs with "big" long form. we could